speakeasy-api/openapi-directory/SDKs/amazonaws.com/devicefarm/2015-06-23/typescript/README.md

 * `deleteRun` - <p>Deletes the run, given the run ARN.</p> <p> Deleting this resource does not stop an in-progress run.</p>
 * `deleteTestGridProject` - <p> Deletes a Selenium testing project and all content generated under it. </p> <important> <p>You cannot undo this operation.</p> </important> <note> <p>You cannot delete a project if it has active sessions.</p> </note>
 * `deleteUpload` - Deletes an upload given the upload ARN.
-* `deleteVpceConfiguration` - Deletes a configuration for your Amazon Virtual Private Cloud (VPC) endpoint.
+* `deleteVPCEConfiguration` - Deletes a configuration for your Amazon Virtual Private Cloud (VPC) endpoint.
 * `getAccountSettings` - Returns the number of unmetered iOS or unmetered Android devices that have been purchased by the account.
 * `getDevice` - Gets information about a unique device type.
 * `getDeviceInstance` - Returns information about a device instance that belongs to a private device fleet.